Update! Version 20.04 solves many of the problems introduced with 20.03 – find out more in our article about 20.04 HERE.

 For more detailed information on RSLogix 5000 version 20.03, see the below three links to public knowledgebase documents from Rockwell Automation detailing this release:

 I hope the above information on version 20.03 was helpful.
-If you have any questions or comments please feel free to leave them below using the “Leave a reply” form at the bottom of this page.
+If you have any questions or comments please feel free to leave them below using the “post a comment or question” form at the bottom of this page.